AM2R-Community-Developers/AM2R-Autopatcher-Linux/README.md

 ### Debian (including Ubuntu, Mint, PopOS, etc.)
-Make sure that the i386 architecture is enabled for you, as libopenal1 requires the 32-bit version, and Ubuntu does not enable 32-bit support by default.
+Make sure you enable the i386 architecture, as libopenal1 requires the 32-bit version and Ubuntu does not enable 32-bit support by default.
 To enable it, do the following:
 ```
 sudo dpkg --add-architecture i386